 The QR code generated by these documents will be scanned at the entry

-The Experimental Pole of Arts and Crafts of Nontron presents the exhibition “Les Messagers” from October 16th 2021 to January 2nd 2022 in the Méca (the House of Creative Economy and Culture) in Bordeaux and consequently answering the invitation of the Nouvelle-Aquitaine region.
+The Experimental Pole of Arts and Crafts of Nontron presents the exhibition “Les Messagers” from October 16th to Decembre 8th 2021 in the Méca (the House of Creative Economy and Culture) in Bordeaux and consequently answering the invitation of the Nouvelle-Aquitaine region.

 9 arts and crafts creators of our association propose exceptional and unseen works in ceramic, metal, paper, stone or enamel.
 They initiate dialogues between crafts jobs knowhow and other artistic expressions which lead to the emergence of singular works, old cultures, modern gestures, universal heritage and forgotten languages.